daphne-eu/daphne/doc/development/ImplementBuiltinKernel.md

 Implementing test cases for each kernel is important to reduce the likelihood of bugs, now and after changes to the code base.
 Please have a look at test cases for existing kernel implementations in [test/runtime/local/kernels](/test/runtime/local/kernels) (surely, these could still be improved).

+### Error Handling

+It is recommended to exceptions such as `throw std::runtime_error` in a kernel in case the code runs into an unresolvable issue.
+We catch these exceptions in our surrounding code to the kernel and provide, whenever possible, additional information about the source of the error in the DaphneDSL script.